 PHYSICS 753 : The Dynamic Universe

-This course will cover a number of topics in modern astrophysics.
-Key topics will be, observational techniques, stellar structure and evolution, stellar remnants, star formation, the structure and evolution of galaxies, gravitational wave detection and sources and a brief introduction to cosmology.
+This course will cover a broad range of topics in modern astrophysics.
+These include observational techniques, stellar structure and evolution, stellar remnants, star formation, the structure and evolution of galaxies, gravitational wave detection and sources and a brief introduction to cosmology.
 Knowledge of the material of PHYSICS 201, 202 and 203 will be assumed.
 PHYSICS 356 would also be useful but not required preparation for the course.
 The course will examine the topics in mathematical detail and will also use numerical simulations in demonstrations.
-Students will also learn how to run their own simulations of stellar evolution and supernovae using publicly available computer programs.
 This course is highly recommend for those students wanting to undertake further study in astrophysics.

 Capabilities Developed in this Course